A quick look at

 "But I really wanted a feminist STEM icon as my 'North Star' for the project.
 When I saw Poppy - wearing my pin - it felt like a sign: here's your North Star."

-"Poppy Northcutt created this 2-minute video that rocked the room.
+"Poppy created this 2-minute video that rocked the room.
 It moved many of the women at those meetings to action.
 It moved a few - so they told me later - to tears."

+Velshi had heard about the project, and wanted the Canadian nuclear sector to be part of it.
 In a collaborative effort, Velshi and 4 other female industry leaders (listed below ***) commissioned an oil painting of Canada’s first female nuclear physicist, Harriet Brooks.

-Next on board was Sanofi Pharmaceuticals.
 Alerted to the project by a local medical leader, Sanofi's interest was centred on honouring polio pioneer Leone Farrell with a portrait for their new conference centre and historic gallery.

 What will the project look like in Year 3?

 The project's first sponsor, Parkwood Home Care CEO Lorna MacMillan, commissioned a portrait of nursing pioneer and statistician Florence Nightengale, and more Canadian-based business and community leaders will be invited to join the project in 2025 - with a new focus on securing sponsorship among female CEOs in the U.S., primarily in STEM-related fields.
-As well, Napier's Great Women print collections (eg Great Women of STEM, Great Women of Canada, and Great Women of Medicine, collections reflecting portraits already commissioned and now hanging in public spaces, university libraries, boardrooms and CEO's offices across Canada), will continue to expand with new original portrait commissions.

-"Art has always been a powerful too in that regard.
-We're use portrait art to help close a gap in our consciousness because everyone who participates in this project share a similar belief: that we can't afford a gender gap, especially in STEM fields, anymore.
+"Art has always been a powerful tool; the project's portrait art aims to help close a gap in our consciousness: "Everyone who participates shares a similar belief," says Napier, "that we can't afford a gender gap, especially in STEM fields, in our awareness of the value and impact of inclusion; of what 'women's work' in fields like STEM, really means.
 We need all our talent at the table solving the world's problems.
+So we're working to educate and inspire; to reveal our hidden STEM history.
+We want girls and young women, when they think of scientists or inventors or STEM innovators, to see a female face, too."

 The what: Project website